Fizcko/Azure_DevOps_Vault_Interaction/overview.md

 ## Release note

+### v5.0.0
+- Add service connection « Vault Interaction »
+  This allows you to set the Vault URL and Authentication methods (AppRole, Client Token, LDAP, Radius, Username & Password) directly in a service connection.

 ### v4.0.2
-- Remove secret value from output log
+- Remove secret value from output log.

 ### v4.0.1
-- Disable proxy when useProxy is none
+- Disable proxy when useProxy is none.

 ### v4.0.0
 - Upgrading tasks to Node 10